liseda-lab/kgsim-benchmark/README.md

   These data sets support evaluation through simple correlation calculation between the novel measures and representative semantic similarity scores and proxy similarity values.
   Additionally, the protein-protein interactions data sets can be used to evaluate the power of semantic similarity scores in predicting protein-protein interactions.

-* Upload the novel semantic similarity results to a data sharing platform, to support future direct comparisons.
+* Upload the novel semantic similarity results to a data sharing platform, to support future direct comparisons, by forking this repository.

   The tables below provide an example of how to publish the results after using a protein-protein interaction data set to evaluate a novel semantic similarity measure.